farux/obsidian-auto-note-mover/README.md

+# Auto Note Organizer

+A plugin for ObsidianMD to automatically organize your notes within a vault.
+This is a fork of the `obsidian-auto-note-mover` project by [farux](https://github.com/farux/obsidian-auto-note-mover).
+A big thank you to farux for the inspiration and groundwork done on the original project.
+The reason for this fork is to add some features that were missing in the original project due to the author's availability.

+## Project Scope

+- Provides a way to automatically organize notes within a vault by moving the notes based on rules setup by the vault user.
+- Allows for rules based on note tags and titles.
+- Each rule includes a path spec which can be parameterized with frontmatter property values.
+For example, `/projects/<project>/<category>` where `project` and `category` are taken from the note's frontmatter.
+This is the first enhancement added since forking.
+- Aims to continuously update and add new features.

+## Roadmap

+- [ ] Improved rules engine for readability and extensibility.
+- [ ] Improve settings panel
+- [ ] Add ability to gently enforce/encourage frontmatter.
+This may just be a 'best practice' document rather than feature.
+- [ ] Add move all notes command.
+(Inspired by [jeffbeaulieu's PR](https://github.com/farux/obsidian-auto-note-mover/pull/62))
+- [ ] More complex test conditions such as multiple tags.
+(Inspired by [karl82's PR](https://github.com/farux/obsidian-auto-note-mover/pull/52))
+- [ ] Review [open issues](https://github.com/farux/obsidian-auto-note-mover/issues) in the original project and open issues here for consideration.

+We welcome any contributions, suggestions, and feedback!

+---
 # Auto Note Mover

 Auto Note Mover will automatically move the active notes to their respective folders according to the rules.